-The Company provides seaborne transportation of crude oil, refined petroleum and other products in the international shipping markets, operating a fleet of 68 vessels with an aggregate of approximately five million deadweight tons ("dwt") in carry capacity.
+The Company provides seaborne transportation of crude oil, refined petroleum and other products in the international shipping markets, operating a fleet of 68 vessels with an aggregate of approximately five million deadweight tons ("dwt") in carrying capacity.
 The Company's vessel operations are composed of two segments: Crude Tankers, which comprise 15 Suezmax vessels and one Aframax vessel, and Product Tankers, which comprise 52 medium range ("MR") vessels.

 The Company is one of the largest publicly listed owners and operators of crude and product tankers in the world.
-The average age of the Company's overall fleet is approximately 7.8 years weighted by dwt and ownership for the calendar year 2018.
-Its MR fleet has an average age of approximately 9.5 years which is approximately equal to the global MR fleet average age.
-The Company's Suezmax fleet has an average age of approximately 5.9 years which compares favorably to the industry average Suezmax age of approximately 9.3 years.
+The average age of the Company's overall fleet is approximately 8.8 years weighted by dwt and ownership for the calendar year 2019.
+Its MR fleet has an average age of approximately 10.5 years, which is approximately equal to the global MR fleet average age.
+The Company's Suezmax fleet has an average age of approximately 6.9 years, which compares favorably to the industry average Suezmax age of approximately 9.5 years.